 HelloTalk is an essential platform that helps you to practice Italian with fellow learners and speakers.
 This should be your go-to destination at least once a week to improve your Italian.
 This digital pen-pal service even corrects any mistakes you might make so you can make a note of where you need to improve for the following week.
 Neat, huh?

 Free Italian podcasts

-All of the podcasts listed in this article are free for you to use on Spotify.
+All of the podcasts listed here and in this epic list of Italian podcasts are free for you to use on Spotify.
 Check them out!

 Free Italian classes

 Italian FAST course: This is a website managed by the US government for the Foreign Service Institute.
 There are 30 lessons that cover all the basics from spelling to pronunciation, although it is a little lackluster.
 If you’re looking for a one-stop website to structure your own classes, this is a good place to start.